gabeklein/expressive-mvc/README.md

 }
 ```

-> Like this, our component remains completely independant from the controller. <br/> If say, we wanted to change or even duplicate our `ActionSequence`, in a different language or new aestetic, we won't need to copy-paste any of the actual behavior. 🤯
+> Note that our component remains completely independent from the logic here; this is a pretty big deal. <br/><br/> If we wanted to modify or even duplicate our `ActionSequence`, say, in a different language or with a new aesthetic, we don't need to copy, or even edit, *any* of the actual behavior. 🤯

 ```jsx
 const ActionSequence = () => {